 Do: With many systems, setting up the list is easy; it's the doing that's tough.
 But with GTD and OmniFocus, there's nothing to it!
-Concepts in OmniFocus make use of GTD's logical systems to help you be the multi-tasking dynamo you know you are.
+OmniFocus makes use of GTD's logical system to help you be the multi-tasking dynamo you know you are.